latestnight/capstone/README.md

 # Public Health Implications
 As mentioned above, it is already well understood that dietary choices will have an impact on someone's health.
 Dealing with chronic disease is a daily task for many members of our local population.
 My analysis focuses on chronic diseases where diet is thought to be a notable component of disease onset or progression.
 These diseases are the following: hypertension, heart disease, diabetes mellitus, hyperlipidemia/high cholesterol, obesity, and stroke.

+# My Hypothesis
+I propose that areas with less access to grocery stores will demonstrate a higher prevalence of chronic disease.
+In other words, the presence of potential food deserts will lead to increases in disease.

 # Data Sources
 1. Google Places API